Wheeler Dealers: Theme music

-Throughout the 16 series of the programme broadcast so far, three different theme tunes have been used; the current one being "Balaclava" by the Wideboys.
+Throughout the 18 series of the programme broadcast so far, three different theme tunes have been used; the current one being "Balaclava" by the Wideboys.

 The previous theme was from V-The Production Library by Music 4.

 Spin offs

-In April 2013 a spinoff series titled Wheeler Dealers Trading Up was launched.
-This series was produced by X2 Productions Ltd and has Brewer travelling around the world to buy and sell –but not repair or restore– used cars in different countries on a set budget.
-He begins with $3,000 and trades his way through the series up to a Porsche 911.
-It was recommissioned by Discovery Channel International for a second series where Brewer ends up buying a Ferrari.
+In April 2013 a spinoff series titled Wheeler Dealers: Trading Up was launched.
+This series was produced by X2 Productions Ltd and has Brewer travelling around the world to buy and sell –but not repair or restore– used cars in different countries with the aim of ultimately purchasing a supercar.
+In the first season he began with $3,000 and traded his way up to a Porsche 911.
+The series was recommissioned by Discovery Channel International for a second season where Brewer ended up buying a Ferrari.

 A second spinoff series titled Wheeler Dealers: Dream Car premiered in January 2020, with Brewer and mechanic Marc "Elvis" Priestley lending their expertise to add value to clients' cars helping them trade up to their dream vehicle.

+In 2024, a third spinoff series was released, dubbed Wheeler Dealers World Tour.
+It premiered in May 2024, with Brewer and mechanic Marc "Elvis" Priestley travelling around the world to source for cars that they are going to restore and sell.

 Episodes

 Wheeler Dealers

-As of 28 September 2022 249 episodes have been shown covering 219 different vehicles with 12 recap episodes.
+As of 25 December 2023 269 episodes have been shown, along with 12 recap episodes.

 For series 1 to 6, each car was covered in two, half-hour episodes (including ad breaks).
-From series 7 onwards, each car was covered in a single 60-minute episode.
+From series 7 until series 18, each car was covered in a single 60-minute episode.

 Wheeler Dealers Revisited

-Wheeler Dealers Revisited (ca. 2010) was a one-off special tracking down some of the cars that had been restored and sold a few years previously.
+Wheeler Dealers Revisited (ca. 2010) was a set of 5 programmes tracking down some of the cars that had been restored and sold a few years previously.